lpta2302/minn_shop/README.md

 The application is composed of several independently deployable microservices:

-- `api-gateway`: Handles routing and CORS, sits in front of all services.
+- `api-gateway`: Acts as the single entry point to the system.
+Handles routing, request forwarding, CORS, and token validation.
+- `config-server`: Centralized configuration management for all microservices using Spring Cloud Config.
+- `discovery-server`: A Eureka server that allows microservices to register themselves and discover each other dynamically.
 - `auth-service`: Handles authentication and token generation (JWT).
 - `product-service`: Manages product catalog.
 - `order-service`: Handles user orders.
 - `customer-service`: Manages customer accounts and profiles.
+- ...

 Microservices communicate over **REST APIs** or via **Kafka topics** for async messaging.